jfluhmann82/performance-attribution-research/000-index.md

 [**1.
 Introduction**](./01-introduction.md)
   - Background and significance of performance attribution in capital markets.
-  - Purpose and objectives of the research article.
+  - Purpose and objectives of the article.

 [**2.
 Asset Allocation Attribution**](./02-asset-allocation.md)
 - Definition and explanation of asset allocation.